-Euphemia matches energy demand and supply for all the periods of a single day at once while taking into account the market and network constraints.
-The main objective of Euphemia is to maximize the social welfare, i.e. the total market value of the Day-Ahead auction expressed as a function of the consumer surplus, the supplier surplus, and the congestion rent including tariff rates on interconnectors if they are present.
-Euphemia returns the market clearing prices, the matched volumes, and the net position of each bidding zone as well as the flow through the interconnectors.
+Euphemia returns the market clearing prices, the matched volumes, and the net position of each bidding zone as well as the scheduled flows between bidding zones.
 It also returns the selection of block, complex, merit, and PUN orders that will be executed.
 For curtailable blocks the selection status will indicate the accepted percentage for each block.

-Information on how SDAC delivers fulfilment of economic surplus maximisation via the Euphemia algorithm is available in the NEMO presentation Economic Surplus Maximization in SDAC.5
+For information on how SDAC delivers fulfilment of economic surplus maximisation via the Euphemia algorithm, please refer to the NEMO publication Euphemia Public Description.5